 I am a Co-Founder and Program Director of Project Field Equity (Fe), a graduate student led initiative to decrease sexual harassment and assault during field work and other off-campus learning experiences.
-We recently attended the 2018 meeting of the Clinton Global Initiative University Campaign to network with other student organizers and build support for our project.
+I recently attended the 2019 Annual Summit of the National Academies of Science, Engineering, and Medicine's Action Collaborative on Sexual Harassment in Higher Education, and previously attending the 2018 meeting of the Clinton Global Initiative University Campaign to network with other student organizers and build support for our project.
 You can learn more about our work at our website.

 Several projects have allowed me to share my love and knowledge of science with wider audiences.
 Joyce Chery (fellow IB PhD candidate and Rothfels lab member) and I were featured on two episodes of Science IRL, a science communication YouTube series.
 Check out the videos to learn more about how and why we collect plants!